Sky Is Not the Limit: Tighter Rank Bounds for Elevator Automata in B\"{u}chi Automata Complementation (Technical Report): Related Work

 BA complementation remains in the interest of researchers since their first introduction by B\"{u}chi in~\cite{buchi1962decision}.
 Together with a hunt for efficient complementation techniques, the effort has been put into establishing the lower bound.
 First, Michel showed that the lower bound is $n!$ (approx. $(0.36n)^n$)~\cite{michel1988complementation} and later Yan refined the result to $(0.76n)^n$~\cite{yan}.

 The complementation approaches can be roughly divided into several branches. \emph{Ramsey-based complementation}, the very first complementation construction, where the language of an input automaton is decomposed into a~finite number of equivalence classes, was proposed by B\"{u}chi and was further enhanced in~\cite{breuers-improved-ramsey}. \emph{Determinization-based complementation} was presented by Safra in~\cite{safra1988complexity} and later improved by Piterman in~\cite{piterman2006nondeterministic} and Redziejowski in~\cite{Redziejowski12}.
+Various optimizations for determinization of BAs were further proposed in~\cite{pigorov-determinization}.
 The main idea of this approach is to convert an input BA into an equivalent deterministic automaton with different acceptance condition that can be easily complemented (e.g. Rabin automaton).
 The complemented automaton is then converted back into a~BA (often for the price of some blow-up). \emph{Slice-based complementation} tracks the acceptance condition using a~reduced abstraction on a~run tree~\cite{vardi2008automata,kahler2008complementation}. \emph{A~learning-based approach} was introduced in~\cite{li2018learning,roll}.
-Allred and Utes-Nitsche then presented a~novel optimal complementation algorithm in~\cite{fribourg}.
+Allred and Ultes-Nitsche then presented a~novel optimal complementation algorithm in~\cite{fribourg}.
 For some special types of BAs, e.g., deterministic~\cite{Kurshan87}, semi-deterministic~\cite{BlahoudekHSST16}, or unambiguous~\cite{li-unambigous}, there exist specific complementation algorithms. \emph{Semi-determinization based complementation} converts an input BA into a~semi-deterministic BA~\cite{CourcoubetisY88}, which is then complemented~\cite{seminator}.

 \figothers

 \emph{Rank-based complementation}, studied in~\cite{KupfermanV01,GurumurthyKSV03,FriedgutKV06,Schewe09,KarmarkarC09}, extends the subset construction for determinization of finite automata by storing additional information in each macrostate to track the acceptance condition of all runs of the input automaton.
 Optimizations of an alternative (sub-optimal) rank-based construction from~\cite{KupfermanV01} going through \emph{alternating B\"{u}chi automata} were presented in~\cite{GurumurthyKSV03}.
 Furthermore, the work in~\cite{KarmarkarC09} introduces an optimization of \algschewe, in some cases producing smaller automata (this construction is not compatible with our optimizations).
 As shown in~\cite{ChenHL19}, the rank-based construction can be optimized using simulation relations.
 We identified several heuristics that help reducing the size of the complement in~\cite{HavlenaL2021}, which are compatible with the heuristics in this paper.